 A Payroll Tax Definition

 Social Security taxes began in 1937, at a modest rate of 2%.
 Medicare hospital insurance taxes didn’t kick in until 1966, at a rate of 0.7%.
-Rates have climbed since then, of course, with the rate climb for Social Security taxes outpacing the rise in Medicare hospital insurance taxes.
+Rates have climbed since then, of course, with the rate increase for Social Security taxes outpacing the rise in Medicare hospital insurance taxes.

 Related Article: Tax Prep Checklist